-a.
-Avoid disturbing existing high value areas (site construction & pipe placement)

-Site construction and related activities must avoid existing SAV, shell bottoms, and cultural resources.
-This risk is being minimized through a detailed survey of the project study area.

-- b.
-Avoid conflicting with other area fisheries such as crab trawling This risk is being minimized through coordination with local field experts & NCDMF as a liaison to the fishing community. - c.
-Avoid sand quality that is inappropriate for beneficial use, and sediment material inappropriate for foundational support.
-The risk is being minimized through geotechnical vibracore sampling. - d.
+- a.
+Avoid disturbing existing high value areas (site construction & pipe placement) - Site construction and related activities must avoid existing SAV, shell bottoms, and cultural resources.
+This risk is being minimized through a detailed survey of the project study area. - b.
+Avoid conflicting with other area fisheries such as crab trawling experts & NCDMF as a liaison to the fishing community. - c.
+Avoid sand quality that is inappropriate for beneficial use, and sediment material inappropriate for foundational support. - The risk is being minimized through geotechnical vibracore sampling. - d.
 Avoid alternatives requiring mitigation. - e.
-Prohibited from removing material directly from Wells and Parnell Disposal Islands for construction material (source: SAD CAP Processes and Procedures, pg.11). - f.
-Sufficient water depth required to contain submerged oyster reef with a 7feet navigation clearance (Based on State of North Carolina policy).
+Avoid removing material directly from Wells and Parnell Disposal Islands for construction material. - f.
+Ensure a 7 foot navigation clearance is maintained above any structural plans that create oyster reefs(Based on State of North Carolina policy).